 As shown in the following graph, the assumption changes in 2011 and 2017 had a significant impact on the measure of the UAL.
 It is important to note that these changes include a downward revision to the estimate of future investment earnings and ultimately costs will be determined by actual investment earnings.
-With the continued low-interest-rate environment, we are continuing to see investment consultants reduce their capital market assumptions.
 As a result, future expectations of investment returns may continue to decline necessitating further reductions in the discount rate.
-There were no assumption changes made with this year's December 31, 2020 actuarial valuation.
+There were no assumption changes made with this year's December 31, 2021 actuarial valuation.